-Does team location matter?
+Question 5 Does team location matter?

-ou've heard the terms onshore, nearshore, and offshore.
-Some companies have strong reasons for wanting their partner team to be in a specific location or time zone, including for customer support, increased value, location-specific markets, or even a long-term strategy to establish teams in major technology hubs.
+You've heard the terms "onshore, nearshore, and offshore."
+Some companies have strong reasons for wanting their partner team to be in a specific location or time zone, be it for customer support, increased value, location-specific markets, or even a long-term strategy to establish teams in major technology hubs.
 But most companies simply need access to specific skills.
-In this scenario, it really doesn't matter where those skills are located - if you have the right processes in place for distributed engineering.
+In this scenario, it really doesn't matter where those skills are located - as long as you have the right processes in place for distributed engineering.
+We call this mindset "rightshoring."

-We call this mindset rightshoring.
-GlobalLogic searches to find the people with the right skills, experience, and competencies to staff all our ISO 13485-certified locations, with a long-term plan to build a training and resource certification program for our individual team members.
+GlobalLogic searches to find the people with the right skills, experience, and competencies to staff all our ISO 13485 certified locations, with a long-term plan to build a training and resource certification program for our individual team members.

 We once consulted with a company who wanted a QA center in a specific location because it was a short plane ride from their local headquarters.
-In our assessment, the targeted location would be unable to support the skill sets and other requirements of the client, but they were insistent that they wanted a nearshore team.
+In our opinion, the targeted location would be unable to support the skill sets and other requirements of the client, but they were insistent that they wanted a "nearshore" team.

 We ended up not working with the company, and they moved forward with establishing a two-story QA center in their desired location.
 A year later, they were facing significant collaboration challenges, even though their teams were distributed across just two floors.
 So, regardless of whether your teams are distributed across a building or across the world, what really matters is establishing solid processes and tools for distributed collaboration.
 For example, GlobalLogic has developed an entire science around building distributed engineering labs, which includes parameters and tools such as:

-- KPIs, SLAs, and other metrics to measure the progress of a client's lab - Communication and documentation tools like Jira, Confluence, Wiki, and SharePoint - SDLC best practices, Agile and Scrum processes, and the Scaled Agile Framework (SAFe) - Escalation processes, aligned organization structures, and partnership owners ou've selected a partner - great!
-You already know that you'll need to set up the right processes, infrastructures, and technologies for distributed engineering before bringing your partner onboard.
-We won't go into detail about these requirements because your partner will provide you with (or at least advise you on) everything you'll need.
-Instead, let's talk about team integration.
+- KPIs, SLAs, and other metrics to measure the progress of a client's lab - Communication and documentation tools like Jira, Confluence, Wiki, SharePoint - SDLC best practices, Agile and Scrum processes, Scaled Agile Framework (SAFe) - Escalation processes, aligned organization structures, partnership owners